saiashirwad/saiashirwad.github.io/pages/about.md

-I am currently a student of ME Software Systems at the Birla Institute of Technology and Science, Pilani.
+I am currently a student of ME Software Systems at Birla Institute of Technology and Science, Pilani.